Laperouse and the First Fleet , Further Reading.

 I found myself allowed to handle original documents, awesome or what ?

-The Laperouse voyage was litteraly the French response to the voyages of Captain James Cook.
+The Lapérouse voyage was literally the French response to the voyages of Captain James Cook.

 Following James Cook’s directions Laperouse encountered the First Fleet at anchor in Botany Bay and about to sail as they prepare to move to Port Jackson to start in earnest a colony at a place they named Sydney Cove.

-Laperouse departed Botany Bay on 10 March 1788 never to be seen again.
+Lapérouse departed Botany Bay on 10 March 1788 never to be seen again by Europeans.